Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification: Introduction

-These existing methods fail to fully exploit the distinctive characteristics of medical time series data, including local temporal dynamics, inter-channel correlations, and multi-scale analysis.
-Firstly, capturing temporal dynamics requires multi-timestamp input to recognize local temporal patterns with multi-timestamp input, which have been extensively discussed in literature like PatchTST~\cite{nie2022time}.
-Secondly, it is essential to harness cross-channel information.
-For instance, brain activities are generally captured by multi-channel EEG (\ie, 32 channels/electrodes), where each channel monitors a specific brain region.
-Given that the brain functions as a cohesive unit, the inter-channel correlations (\ie, brain connectome) are crucial for EEG analysis ~\cite{bazinet2023towards, sanei2013eeg,berkaya2018survey}.
-Thirdly, representation learning across multiple temporal scales and periods is vital to uncover a broad spectrum of health patterns.
-Existing research has shown that some signs of disease only exist in specific frequency bands~\cite{tzimourta2021machine, al2023machine}.
+These existing methods fail to fully exploit the distinctive characteristics of MedTS data, such as local temporal dynamics, inter-channel correlations, and multi-scale feature analysis.
+First, effective capturing temporal dynamics demands multi-timestamp inputs to capture local temporal patterns, as highlighted in approaches like PatchTST~\cite{nie2022time} and Crossformer~\cite{zhang2022crossformer}.
+Second, leveraging cross-channel information is critical; for example, multi-channel EEG data recorded following the International 10–20 system~\cite{herwig2003using} monitors the brain activities, with each electrode/channel corresponding to specific brain regions.
+Since brain functions are integrated, inter-channel correlations (e.g., brain connectome) are crucial in EEG analysis~\cite{bazinet2023towards, sanei2013eeg,berkaya2018survey}.
+Third, representation learning across multiple temporal scales and periods is vital to uncover a broad range of health patterns, as certain disease indicators may only appear within specific frequency bands~\cite{tzimourta2021machine, al2023machine}.

-To bridge this gap, we propose \textbf{\name}, a multi-granularity patching transformer specifically designed for medical time series classification.
-Our method introduces three mechanisms to enhance learning ability.
-Firstly, we propose a novel token embedding approach by implementing cross-channel patching, effectively capturing both \textit{multi-timestamp} and \textit{multi-channel} features.
-Secondly, instead of fixed-length patching, we adopt \textit{multi-granularity} patching using a list of patch lengths to capture features at different granularities.
-The multi-granularity approach also simulates different frequency bands and captures band features without relying on handcrafted up/downsampling and band filters.
-Lastly, we introduce a two-stage (intra- and inter-granularity) multi-granularity self-attention to learn features within specific granularity and the correlations among different granularities.
-This allows the model to learn features at various granularities and compel them to integrate and complement information.
+To bridge this gap, we propose \textbf{\name}\footnote{We note that this name has been previously used in other domains~\cite{gao2022data}.}, a multi-granularity patching transformer designed explicitly for MedTS classification.
+Our approach introduces three mechanisms to enhance learning capacity.
+First, we propose a novel token embedding method using cross-channel patching, effectively capturing both \textit{multi-timestamp} and \textit{cross-channel} features.
+To the best of our knowledge, this is the first application of cross-channel patching for transformer embedding in time series analysis.
+Second, rather than using fixed-length patches, we employ \textit{multi-granularity} patching with a list of patch lengths, enabling the model to capture features in different scales.
+This multi-granularity approach could simulate different frequency bands, capturing band-specific features without relying on handcrafted up/downsampling and band filters.
+Third, We introduce a two-stage (intra- and inter-granularity) self-attention mechanism to capture features within individual granularities and correlations across granularities, enabling complementary information integration across scales.